neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 3.1 Leonardo Numbers and Leonardo Heaps

-Before we discuss the underlying structure of the max-heaps created by smooth sort, I wish to bring forth the idea of [the Leonardo numbers](https://en.wikipedia.org/wiki/Leonardo_number).
+In order to discuss the underlying structure of the max-heaps created by smooth sort, I wish to bring forth the idea of [the Leonardo numbers](https://en.wikipedia.org/wiki/Leonardo_number).
 The Leonardo numbers are just an integer sequence defined by the recurrence:

 <br/>